 The title of a specific musical work may be known in a variety of languages or formats.
 For example, the fifth symphony of Beethoven may appear as:

-We use a standardized form of the title, known as the uniform title, to link resources (mostly scores and recordings) in the catalog that reflect all variations of the title, regardless of the format or language of the original.
-Using any of these variations in a keyword search will retrieve records containing the uniform title.
+The library uses a standardized form of the title, known as the uniform title, to link resources (mostly scores and recordings) in the catalog that reflect all variations of the title, regardless of the format or language of the original.
+Searching for any of these variations will retrieve records containing the uniform title.
 For example, if I type “beethoven’s fifth symphony” into the catalog search box and then limit my Resource Type to Score, clicking on the title of the first result will show: